nicolaCirillo/ate-it/docs/report.md

 Technical Reports will be published as official Proceedings of [EVALITA 2026](https://www.evalita.it/campaigns/evalita-2026/).

-Submissions must be made electronically in PDF format via the **OpenReview** submission system (link coming soon).
+Submissions must be made electronically in PDF format via the **OpenReview** submission system at this [link](https://openreview.net/group?id=AI-LC.it/EVALITA/2026/Participants).

 Participants should submit **one report for each task** (including all related sub-tasks) they participated in.